Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

 Eagles stats and trends

-- In games that Philadelphia churned out over 386.4 yards last season, the team was 1-3 against the spread and 2-2 overall.
+- Philadelphia was 1-3 against the spread and 2-2 overall when the team churned out more than 386.4 yards last year.

-- The Eagles turned the ball over six more times (29 total) than the Cowboys forced turnovers (23) last season.

 Home and road insights

-- Dallas was 3-5 against the spread, and 4-4 overall, at home last season.
+- Dallas was 4-4 overall, and 3-5 against the spread, at home last year.

-- At home last year, the Cowboys were winless ATS (0-4) as 3-point favorites or greater.
+- At home last year, the Cowboys were winless ATS (0-2) as 3.5-point favorites or greater.

-- Last year, in eight games at home, Dallas went over the total six times.
+- Last year, Dallas hit the over in six of eight home games.

-- On the road last season, Philadelphia had only one win against the spread and was 1-7 overall.
+- Philadelphia had one win against the spread last season, and was 1-7 overall, on the road.

-- The Eagles were winless ATS (0-3) as 3-point underdogs or more on the road.
+- The Eagles were winless ATS (0-3) as 3.5-point underdogs or more on the road.

-- In four of eight away games last season, Philadelphia hit the over.
+- Last year, in four of eight away games Philadelphia hit the over.

 Powered by Data Skrive.